Murder of Elsie Frost: Cold case

 Another lead was proffered by a school acquaintance of Elsie's, who, as a nurse, had heard a third-hand account of a man confessing in hospital to being present during her killing.
 He claimed to have been involved in a homosexual act when Elsie happened across them, the man he was involved with then pursued after her.
 This tied in with the homosexual act angle as the man apparently confessed to that taking place and being the reason behind Elsie's death.
 Whilst this new information was forwarded to the police, it is unreliable because of its third-hand nature and the man was allegedly under the influence of drugs when he made his confession.

 On 27 September 2016, it was announced that Thames Valley Police had arrested a 78-year-old man in connection with Elsie's death.
 It was revealed on 29 September 2016 that the man had been bailed after his arrest.
 On 6 March 2017 it was reported that the same man had been re-arrested in connection with Elsie's death and that he was also being questioned in relation to an unconnected allegation of rape and kidnap in 1972.

-On 25 March 2018, it was reported that the hitherto unnamed suspect was Peter Pickering, convicted of the 1972 manslaughter of 14 year old Shirley Boldy in Wombwell near Barnsley.
+On 25 March 2018, it was reported that the hitherto unnamed suspect was Peter Pickering, convicted of the 1972 manslaughter of 14-year-old Shirley Boldy in Wombwell, near Barnsley, for which he was serving life in prison.
 Pickering had died in a secure hospital the previous day.
 Detective Superintendent Nick Wallen of West Yorkshire Police said they had "strongly suspected" he was responsible and "it was our expectation" the Crown Prosecution Service would have decided to charge him in due course.